-three hundred fifty dollar (\$ 350) deductible per person with a maximum deductible per family of seven hundred dollars (\$700).
+• there is a three hundred fifty dollar (\$350) deductible per person with a maximum deductible per family per year of seven hundred dollars (\$700).

-After deductible is satisfied, seventy per cent (70%) coverage up to a maximum annual copayment of three thousand dollars (\$3,000) per person and six thousand dollars (\$6,000) per family.
-The deductibles and copayments are separate from the deductibles and copayments for authorized services under Section 6A2a.
+After deductible is satisfied, seventy (70) percent coverage up to a maximum annual copayment of:

+• three thousand dollars (\$3,000) per person and six thousand dollars (\$6,000) per family.

+These deductibles and copayments are separate from the deductibles and copayments for authorized services under Section 6A2a.